roviee/java-oop-projects/README.md

-# Java OOP Projects 🚀
+# Java OOP Practice Mini-Projects 🚀

+I'm still learning and improving — this is part of my practice journey.

 This repository contains my collection of mini-projects built using Java to practice Object-Oriented Programming (OOP) principles such as: